Shangift/Printf/README.md

 0x11.
 C - printf

-C
-Group project
+Group project by Shangitft and Cornelius Ngure.
-0. I'm not going anywhere.
-You can print that wherever you want to.
-I'm here and I'm a Spur for life